linkedin/dagli/README.md

 with a single pipeline definition.
 - Bug-resiliency: easy-to-read ML pipeline definitions, ubiquitous static typing, and most things in Dagli are **immutable**.
-- Portability: works on your server, in a Hadoop mapper, a CLI program, in your IDE, etc. on any platform* <small>(some models, such as XGBoost, have native code dependencies that may have limited support beyond Linux/Windows/Mac)</small>
+- Portability: works on your server, in a Hadoop mapper, a CLI program, in your IDE, etc. on any platform
 - Deployability: an entire pipeline is serialized and deserialized as a single object
 - Abstraction: creating new transformations and models is straightforward and these can be reused in any Dagli pipeline
 - Speed: highly parallel multithreaded execution, graph (pipeline) optimizations, minibatching